-Yield farming is the process of lending cryptocurrency assets to DeFi protocols so that the assets, or "liquidity", can be utilised by others.
-In return for lending digital assets, users are rewarded with more cryptocurrency tokens.
+Yield farming is the process of lending cryptocurrency assets to be rewarded with more crypto tokens.
 It is a way for cryptocurrency investors to earn passive income from digital assets that would otherwise be sitting idle.

 The process is similar to staking as it involves depositing and locking cryptocurrency holdings for a certain period of time.
 However, while staking uses cryptocurrency tokens to power a blockchain or protocol, yield farming uses cryptocurrencies as liquidity for other investors or traders.